idaveit/idave.github.io/_posts/2020-12-28-a-european-solution-for-the-unifi-g4-doorbell.md

 Many adapters state their power in Amperes, so to understand what AC adapter to use, you need to look at the output voltage of the adapter, and divide the Volt-Amp value by the output voltage.
 It's simple maths.

-So, for example, if you have a 16V adapter, you will need at least[^1]
+So, for example, if you have a 16V adapter, you will need at least

-[^1]: This is just a conservative estimate.
-In reality things are a bit more complex.
-For instance, it is very likely that the circuitry inside the doorbell requires DC current at a stable voltage.
-This means that the doorbell is likely to incorporate a voltage regulator and an AC-DC converter inside the casing.
-Voltage regulators dissipate some energy to bring the output voltage down to the necessary level.
-The higher the input voltage, the more they dissipate.
-Because of that, it is very possible that Ubiquiti measured the rated 12VA "max power consumption" at 24V, hence it may be that at 16V the doorbell uses 11VA or even less.
-Without knowing more about the internals of the doorbell, we will never know exactly.

 <script type="text/javascript">
 window.MathJax = {